0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/zkevm-bridge/exit-tree.md

 - uint256 amount: Amount of tokens/ether to bridge.
 - bytes32 metadataHash: Hash of the metadata.
 This metadata contains information about asset transferred or the message payload.

-When a user commits to transferring assets from one network to another, the bridge SC must add an exit leaf to that network's exit tree.
+When a user commits to transferring assets from one network to another, the bridge contract adds an exit leaf to that network's exit tree.

 The Merkle root of an exit tree is known as the exit tree root, and it is the fingerprint of all the information recorded in the exit tree's leaf nodes.